TheServerBorn/J-29-Interface-Engine/README.md

 - REBOOTING
 - SHUTDOWN

 Auxiliary-display support remains optional.
-J-29 continues operating normally when no secondary display is present.
+Veyllisto continues operating normally when no secondary display is present.

 The Terminal Settings environment can configure the auxiliary-display enabled state, adapter, and display width.
 Adapter reload behavior is also available for testing and maintenance.